Iggnus/cheali-charger-i1/README.md

 + Adjustable voltage (before process)
 + On-the-fly adjustable capacity limit (limits screen)
 + On-the-fly adjustable time limit
++ On-the-fly adjustable discharge power limit
 + Batteries can be charged from 0 voltage
 + Long press Stop key for stop - prevents accidental stop with loosing data
++ 1/4 of current for deeply discharged batteries
++ self-recovering current for CV-mode for old PB
++ 160% capacity cutoff for NiXX and 120% for other types (defaults)
+* current pulses for more precise resistance calculation (uncomment //#define CURRENT_PULS in GlobalConfig.h)
+* smooter soft start routines for atmega "50W charger"s architecture
-* changed routine for energy calculation
+* different routine for energy calculation

 Now it is possible to change main parameters while charging discharging and cycling.
 New voltage/current will be actual till the battery type change.
 It does not stores to EEPROM.
-New capacity limit will be used only once.
-For example it can be used for skipping of first discharge in cycling mode
+New capacity or power limit will be used only once.
+For example: capacity limit can be used for skipping of first discharge in cycling mode

 this fork discussion - https://groups.google.com/forum/#!topic/cheali-charger/EuhUAoyecso